bittremieuxlab/simba/README.md

 ## 🔎 Computing Structural Similarities

-We provide a pretrained SIMBA model trained on ~300,000 spectra from **NIST20** and **MassSpecGym**.
+We provide a pretrained SIMBA model trained on spectra from  **MassSpecGym**.
 The model operates in positive ionization mode for protonated adducts.

 ### Usage Example